nezumischeme/Birdset-ResNet50/README.md

 Pytorch was used in part to load the data, however, all of the real work and the model itself is done in Tensorflow using Keras.

+# Running

+In order to get the full dataset, use the birdset dataloader and run download.py.
+This will create and manage the datasets folder in your current directory

-You are also able to download the trained model using the Google Drive link here: https://drive.google.com/file/d/1vzN1eJfrjBJO1_eIMvsRMVAkEBFhNshl/view?usp=sharing
+You are able to download the trained model using the Google Drive link here: https://drive.google.com/file/d/1vzN1eJfrjBJO1_eIMvsRMVAkEBFhNshl/view?usp=sharing